NEUjavoros/hello-word/README.md

 # hello-word
 Here is my first Github repository
-HEllo this  my firt modified file on github.
+Hello this  my firt modified file on github.